-All reviews tori gates orange gates jr nara line early in the morning rice food stalls avoid the crowds long walk train station fox statues take your time take pictures souvenir shops nice walk torii shrine hike
+All reviews tori gates orange gates jr nara line early in the morning rice food stalls avoid the crowds long walk fox statues train station take your time take photos souvenir shops nice walk torii shrine hike

 Southern Kyoto has a reserved air.
 Though the Fushimi Inari Shrine is one of Kyoto's major tourist attractions, the surrounding nature, parks, gardens, temples, and shrines provide less-visited spaces for strolling and reflection.
 The Fushimi Inari Shrine itself is made up of 32,000 sub-shrines, and the mountain they are dotted across beckons hikers, picnickers, and lovers of the outdoors.
 Many of the

 mountain's off-set paths aren't frequented by tourists, and the mountain's serenity can be enjoyed at a leisurely pace.
 Southern Kyoto is the place to enjoy being outside, and to pay your respects to the ancient architecture and gods of the land that are celebrated here.